mans-ahmadian/Interesting-Information/README.md

 # Interesting Information
-Link of links that are interesting
+Link of interesting sites
 # AI
 ## Models
+* Get up and running with large language models. https://github.com/ollama/ollama/tree/main

 ## RAG libraries
 * The GraphRAG project is a data pipeline and transformation suite that is designed to extract meaningful, structured data from unstructured text using the power of LLMs. https://github.com/microsoft/graphrag?tab=readme-ov-file